Supporting employers

 Browse our training across workers compensation, health and safety, return to work and mental health.

-Mental Health First Aid (Hybrid)
+Mental Health First Aid (VIC)

-This one-day virtual workshop provides participants with the essential skills to provide mental health first aid in the workplace with participants receiving accreditation as a Mental Health First Aider through Mental Health First Aid Australia.
+This two-day face to face workshop provides participants with the essential skills to provide mental health first aid in the workplace with participants receiving accreditation as a Mental Health First Aider through Mental Health First Aid Australia.

 Host : The Happychondriac Society